Kachina Doll (Kwawuu [Wolf])

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Wooden Kachina containing two figures-- the smallest carried piggy-back style.
-(See side view) Figures each have wolflike protruding ears with feathers and a protruding red nose.
+Kachina doll consisting of two figures, the smallest of which is carried piggy-back style.
+Each figure has wolf-like ears with feathers and a protruding red nose.
 Each is predominantly ochre and dust-colored except for black shins and red feet.
-Mended nose and right foot of standing figure.
-Replaced left ear of carried figure.
-Pigments abraded.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome